 If your couch is sitting in a constant stream of sunlight, you’ll want it to be upholstered in something that is fade-resistant.
 Cotton, linen, acrylic, and polyester are all good fade-resistant options.
 If you prefer a different material, be sure to mostly keep blinds closed or keep furniture pieces away from windows.

 Find where to buy Fabric and get inspired with our curated ideas for Fabric to find the perfect item for every room in your home.
-With such a wide selection of Fabric for sale, from brands like Schumacher, Top Fabric, and Michael Jon Designs, you’re sure to find something that you’ll love.
-Shop from Fabric, like the Coral Reef Oceanside Fabric by the Yard or the Myla - Fabric by the Yard, while discovering new home products and designs.
+With such a wide selection of Fabric for sale, from brands like Schumacher, Top Fabric, and Scalamandre, you’re sure to find something that you’ll love.
+Shop from Fabric, like the Green or the Gallop Fabric, while discovering new home products and designs.
 Whether you’re looking to buy Fabric online or get inspiration for your home, you’ll find just what you’re looking for on Houzz.